-It takes only 10 minutes by local train from JR Kanazawa Station to JR Matto Station.
+It takes only 10 minutes by local train from JR Kanazawa Station to IR Matto Station.
 How about exploring Matto, the town of haiku poems?
 New discoveries await you.

 Chiyo-Jo Haiku Museum